VPR_processing.Rmd

 ROIs are organized into folders corresponding to their assigned classification categories from automated image classification.
 The information in each aid file is used to create a folder of images that have been classified to that category.
 This step is only required if manual re-classification (see Section 2.2) is intended.
 Further details on image copying are provided in Section 3.

-Automated classifications from are manually checked, which allows for manual correction and addition of categories not previously used for automated classification.
+Automated classifications are manually checked, which allows for manual correction and addition of categories not previously used for automated classification.
 ROIs that have been copied are manually sorted to correct for misclassifications.
 Updated aid and aidmeas files are produced.
 Further details on manual re-classification are provided in Section 4.

 In this step, ROIs are copied to folders that are organized based on